tariqdaouda/Mariana/README.rst

 Important notice
 -----------------

-If you run into a problem please try to update theano first by doing a **git pull** in theano's folder.
+If you run into a problem please try to update Theano first by doing a **git pull** in theano's folder.

 Full Examples
 =============